Susan Wood, and Scott L. Spear. “What do women need to know and when do they need to know it?.” Plastic and Reconstructive Surgery. 2007.

 When a woman decides whether or not to get breast implants, she must consider how that decision will affect her life.
-In their article, “What Do Women Need to Know and When Do They Need to Know It,” Drs.
-Susan Wood and Scott Spear discuss the known and unknown risks involved in breast implants.
-They note that many women with implants say they knew very little about the risks.
+In their 2007 article, “What Do Women Need to Know and When Do They Need to Know It,” Dr. Susan Wood and Dr. Scott Spear discuss the known and unknown risks involved in breast implants.
 They point out that it is the healthcare professionals’ responsibility to provide patients with information and to help them weigh the risks and benefits, but that “it is also a challenge to women to seek information, ask good questions and carefully consider the answers.”

 The article is especially important because it shows substantial agreement between Dr. Susan Wood, a well-respected women’s health expert, and Dr. Scott Spear, a consultant to breast implant manufacturers and the former president of the American Society of Plastic Surgeons.